 Each year, up to 20 percent of the population in the U.S., or more than 115 million people, present to their doctor with symptoms of anxiety disorder, depression, or both.

-Approximately 45 percent of those individuals also suffer from another mental illness or substance use disorder (SUD).
-While anxiety and depression often co-occur, it is also common for either one to co-occur with a substance use disorder.
+Approximately 45 percent of these (52 million people), also suffer from an additional mental illness or substance use disorder (SUD).
+While anxiety and depression often co-occur, it is also fairly common for anxiety symptoms to co-exist with a mood disorder or a substance use disorder as well.

 What is Anxiety Disorder?

 Occasional anxiety is a natural part of life.
 It’s built into our DNA along with our “fight or flight” response.
 If we feel worried or even fearful about a perceived danger, our body responds with an increase in blood pressure and heart rate, for example.
 Typically, these feelings are temporary and resolve once the perceived danger has past.

 However, an anxiety disorder is another matter entirely.
 If you are experiencing a persistent feeling of dread or fear on a daily basis, you may have an anxiety disorder.
 Some common anxiety disorders are:

 General Anxiety Disorder involves excessive worry about everyday life.
 In addition to worrying, other symptoms are: feeling restless and tired, being irritable, and having trouble getting enough sleep.

 Panic Disorder, or panic attacks are sudden episodes of intense anxiety combined with physical symptoms, such as intense sweating, dizziness, accelerated heart rate or an inability to breathe.